-Breakfast Sausage Made With Lean Pork - ☺♥
+Breakfast Sausage Made With Lean Pork - ☺♥T

 Breakfast Sausage Made With Lean Pork

 I was thinking about the economics of making breakfast sausage and it was obvious I could minimize the cost per pound by using pork loin along with some pork fat.
-But would it taste dry compared to sausage made from Boston butt roast with 25% fat?
+Why?
+The lean meat per pound of pork loin is higher than with any other cut of pork.
+But would it taste dry compared to sausage made from Boston butt roast, with 25% fat?

-The answer is ... the recipe below makes a fine breakfast sausage that is not dry ... in fact, it is just fine.
+The answer is ...
+The recipe below makes a fine breakfast sausage that is not dry ... in fact, it is just fine.
 You, of course, are the boss, so if you want the sausage to be more moist/soft then you can add an additional small amount of water while mixing it.
 You can buy pork fat cheaply, but I typically get it for free at the supermarket [I call ahead and order it a few days in advance of needing it].
+I suggest you try doing that.

-Similar to what you do with other homemade sausages, you can vacuum seal frozen, raw sausage patties and keep them in the deep freeze until you want to use them ... but use them within three months of frozen, vacuum sealed storage.
+Similar to what you do with other homemade sausages, you can vacuum seal and freeze raw sausage patties or simply half pound amounts of sausage, flattened after vacuum sealing, and keep them in the deep freeze until you want to use them ... but I recommend using them within three months of making the frozen, vacuum sealed packages.

 Ingredients: (makes approximately 1 pound of breakfast sausage)